jpanganiban/nulledge/README.md

 A bunch of summarized knowledge.

-## Acquiring Nulledge
+## Using Nulledge

-Whenever you are about to do something, open the most relevant nulledge.
+- Whenever you are about to do something, open the most relevant nulledge.
 If it doesn't exist yet, create a new one.

+* Read through all the items listed.
+You are being briefed by your expreinece.

++ Take it easy.
+Do it slowly.
+Be mindful.
+This is what you're doing now.

 ## Legend / Labels